- Location: Delaware

 Your driving skill will improve most dramatically when you practice on the road.
 The reality of being behind the wheel, coming face to face with certain situations, and practicing how to handle the vehicle is the best driver training you can get.
 So get plenty of it―practice.

-Before you get a regular Class D operator's license you will have a learner's permit for one year.
+Before you get a regular Class D operator's license you will have a learner's permit for 1 year.
 Use this time, under the careful guidance of your sponsor and other licensed adults, to practice driving.

 When you train for an athletic event like a marathon, you have to run miles and miles of road so your muscles and mind get in the habit.
 Drivers training is also about gaining experience because it is through experience that we all become safer drivers.